-SECTION 1 Our plan must honor your rights as a member of the plan .
-164 Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.) 164 Section 1.2 You have a right to be treated with respect, with recognition of your dignity and a right to privacy 164 Section 1.3 We must ensure that you get timely access to your covered services and drugs 164 Section 1.4 We must protect the privacy of your personal health information 165 Section 1.5 We must give you information about the plan, the organization, its network of providers, and your covered services 166 Section 1.6 We must support your right to participate with practitioners to make decisions about your care 167 Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made 169 Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?
-170 Section 1.9 How to get more information about your rights 170 Section 1.10 You have the right to make recommendations regarding the organization's member rights and responsibilities policy 170 SECTION 2 You have some responsibilities as a member of the plan .
-171 Section 2.1 What are your responsibilities?
-171
+Our plan must honor your rights as a member of the plan .
+164 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.) 164 You have a right to be treated with respect, with recognition of your dignity and a right to privacy 164 We must ensure that you get timely access to your covered services and drugs 164 We must protect the privacy of your personal health information 165 We must give you information about the plan, the organization, its network of providers, and your covered services 166 We must support your right to participate with practitioners to make decisions about your care 167 You have the right to make complaints and to ask us to reconsider decisions we have made What can you do if you believe you are being treated unfairly or your rights are not being respected?
+169 How to get more information about your rights 170 You have the right to make recommendations regarding the organization's member rights and responsibilities policy 170 You have some responsibilities as a member of the plan .
+170 What are your responsibilities?
+170 English, in braille, in large print, or other alternate formats, etc.).
+You have a right to be treated with respect, with recognition of your dignity and a right to privacy.
+We must ensure that you get timely access to your covered services and drugs